 Also the Best DeWalt Hammer Drill

-Since it includes the impact mechanism, the DCD998 also makes for the best DeWalt hammer drill we’ve tested to-date.
+Since it includes the impact mechanism, the DCD998 also makes for the best DeWalt hammer drill we’ve ever tested.
 DeWalt completed our hammer drill test track in less than 2.5 minutes—beating the former DeWalt flagship.
 It’s not the fastest drill among all the brands, but it comes close enough.
-It certainly tops the lineup for best DeWalt hammer drill.
+It certainly tops the lineup for the best DeWalt hammer drill.
+It even edged out the DeWalt FlexVolt Advantage hammer drill.

 The key feature for drilling speed has to do with the DeWalt DCD998 and its three-mode transmission.
 Using that, you can prioritize speed, power, or a solid mix of both.
 It’s that second gear that really lets it surpass many other tools that have to use their slowest gear.